axibase/grafana-data-source/README.md

 # Grafana Datasource plugin for Axibase Time Series Database

-Axibase Time Series Database was designed from the ground-up to store and analyze time-series data at scale.
-Unlike traditional databases it comes with Rule Engine, Data Versioning, SQL Query Language, Data Forecasting and more.
-[Learn more about ATSD on axibase.com](http://axibase.com/products/axibase-time-series-database/)
+[Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/) makes it easy and convenient to store time series data at scale.
+It provides Network API, REST API, SQL query and other capabilities to analyze and visualize raw numeric observations both via a built-in visualization library as well as via widely-used external dashboarding tools such as [Grafana](http://grafana.org/).

 ### Requirements

-* Instance of ATSD
+* ATSD 14000+
-* Grafana > 3.x.x
+* Grafana 3+

 ### Installation